fluent/fluent-plugin-kafka/README.md

 - compression_codec - default: none - The codec the producer uses to compress messages.

 See also [Poseidon::Producer](http://www.rubydoc.info/github/bpot/poseidon/Poseidon/Producer) for more detailed documentation about Poseidon.

+This plugin supports compression codec "snappy" also.
+Install snappy module before you use snappy compression.

+    $ gem install snappy

 ## Contributing